cbosoft/wwsd/README.md

  - `nitrogen` : used to set wallpapers
  - [`docopt`](https://github.com/docopt/docopt) : (python package) for easy commandline options

-Shouldn't have too big of a performance hit (although it does sit at ~1% on both of the [i7] machines I've tested it on).
+Shouldn't have too big of a performance hit (although it does sit at ~1% CPU on both of the [i7] machines I've tested it on).
 If it does become an issue, I'm thinking about re-writing in `c` using something like `libi3ipc` for the i3 interoperability.

 Usage
 -----